sencheng/CoBeL-RL/README.md

 </summary>

-Download the [Godot build](https://ruhr-uni-bochum.sciebo.de/s/dSGaGtflsNTqYRW) (Executable for Linux: /godot_simulator_build/godot.x86_64, and Windows: /godot_simulator_build/godot.exe).
+Follow the installation instructions on the [Godot Simulator repository](https://github.com/sencheng/godot-simulator).

 You will need to set up an environment variable for the Godot path to run the demos.